-It gets a little more complicated when you’re dealing with something like foreign language film.
-The potential nominees are first whittled down by the Phase I Foreign Language Film Award Committee, which votes on the eligible movies and then chooses its top six.
-A separate committee, the Foreign Language Film Award Executive Committee, then adds another three; those nine are the shortlist.
-After that, a Phase II Foreign Language Film Award Committee votes on which will be the five nominees.
+It gets a little more complicated when you’re dealing with something like the international film category (previously known as best foreign language film).
+The potential nominees are first whittled down by that Phase I Award Committee, which votes on the eligible movies and then chooses its top six.
+A separate committee, the Best International Feature Film Award Executive Committee, then adds another three; those nine are the shortlist.
+After that, a Phase II Best International Feature Film Award Committee votes on which will be the five nominees.
 If you’re lucky enough to be a member, you have to do your homework before being allowed to vote on the winner and watch all of the nominees.

-The Oscars honor the best in film in the previous calendar year.
-However, when you get down to the nitty-gritty, that comes with some qualifications.
-Most notably, films have to have a qualifying run in Los Angeles County lasting at least seven consecutive days with at least three showings on each day and one between the hours of 6 P.M. and 10 P.M.
+AMPAS honors the best in film in the previous calendar year.
+However, when you get down to the nitty-gritty, Oscar eligibility comes with some qualifications.
+Most notably, feature films have to have had a qualifying run in Los Angeles County lasting at least seven consecutive days, with at least three showings on each day, one between the hours of 6 p.m. and 10 p.m.
+(For short films, that qualifying seven-day run can take place in either Los Angeles County or New York City, with only one screening per day required.)
 To submit a film, one must fill out an Official Screen Credits form, which can be accessed at oscars.org.
 The next step is to upload the title and end credits for the film.

 Here is every award handed out during the annual Oscars ceremony:

 - Best picture